fggo/python/README.md

 Go to [python module of the week](http://pymotw.com/) and look at the table of contents .
 Find a module that looks interesting to you and read about it, or explore the documentation of the collections and random module

 Styling Classes
-- Class names should be written in CamelCaps and should not use underscores
+- Class names should be written in CamelCaps with no underscores
-- Instance and module names should be written in lowercase with underscores between words
+- Instance and module names should be written in lowercase and underscores
-- Every class/function should have a docstring immediately following the class/function definition
+- class/function should have a docstring immediately following the definition
-- Each module should also have a docstring describing what the classes in a module can be used for
+- module should also have a docstring describing the classes in a module
 - Within a class, one blank line between methods
 - Within a module, two blank lines to separate classes
 - Place the import statement for the standard library module first.